Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: Resonator noise calibration

 An example of a timestream converted into quasiparticle units is shown for the $\kappa_2$ direction in Fig \ref{fig:IQ} Bottom Left and is the same pulse that is shown in Fig \ref{fig:IQ} Top Left.
-A single pole exponential was fit to this observed pulse and the time constant is displayed.
-The fit was then used to construct a signal template $\tilde{s}$, which in conjunction with a noise power spectral density $J_{\rm qp}$ was used to compute the optimally filtered resolution on quasiparticle density $\sigma_{\rm qp}$ as per the standard prescription found in Refs. \cite{wen2022, golwala2000}.
+A single exponential decay, $\delta n_{\rm qp} \propto \rm{exp}(-t/\tau_{\rm fall})$, was fit to this observed pulse and the fall time constant is displayed.
+The fit was then used to construct a signal template $\tilde{s}$, in frequency space, which in conjunction with a noise power spectral density $J_{\rm qp}$ was used to compute the optimally filtered resolution on quasiparticle density

+as per the standard prescription found in Refs. \cite{wen2022, golwala2000}.
+Briefly, the optimal filter formalism is a low-pass filter that weights the signal so as to both cut away noise contributions from higher frequencies that do not contribute to the shape of the signal, and down-weights any low frequency rise in the noise.